Kshitij Thakur

-Kshitij Thakur is an Indian politician, who served as a Member of Legislative Assembly from Bahujan Vikas Aghadi (BVA) representing Nalasopara constituency in the Maharashtra State Assembly, from 2009-2024..
+Kshitij Hitendra Thakur is an Indian politician, who served as a Member of Legislative Assembly from Bahujan Vikas Aghadi (BVA) representing Nalasopara constituency in the Maharashtra State Assembly, from 2009 to 2024.

 Thakur's father, Hitendra Thakur, has been a four-time MLA from Vasai and is the president of the Bahujan Vikas Aghadi, a political party with a strong presence in the Vasai-Virar regions of Palghar district in Maharashtra.

 Early life and education

 Kshitij Thakur was born on 10 July 1983, in Virar area of Palghar district, Maharashtra, India.
 Thakur holds an MBA degree from Mumbai University.
 He completed an executive course in Real estate management from Harvard University.
 He later pursued further studies at Stanford University.
 He is currently pursuing a Ph.D. from Mumbai University.

 Political career

 Kshitij Thakur started his political career in 2009, contesting from Nallasopara constituency in the Maharashtra Legislative Assembly after Vasai constituency was delimitated into Vasai, Nallasopara, and Boisar.
 He ran as a candidate from the Bahujan Vikas Aghadi party and won the election at the age of 26, with a margin of 40,782 votes.
 His opponents, Shiv Sena and Maharashtra Navnirman Sena, received the second and third-highest votes, respectively.
 Thakur's victory made him the youngest MLA from the state.

 In the 2014 Vidhan Sabha elections, Thakur competed against Rajan Balkrishna Naik from the Bharatiya Janata Party.
 Thakur secured 1,13,566 votes, while Naik received 59,067 votes, resulting in Thakur's victory.
 The margin of Thakur's victory over Naik was 54,499 votes.

 In the 2024 Vidhan Sabha elections, Thakur competed against Rajan Balkrishna Naik from the BJP and lost by a margin of 36875 votes.